First Visit: December 29, 2015

 OHL Arena: 30

 OK, so when the Plymouth Whalers announced in early 2015 they were moving to Flint, the hand-wringing started almost immediately.
 Yes, Flint has a certain negative reputation among people who've never been there, and even among those of us who have genuine affection for the city, it still doesn't quite bring to mind the glories of Renaissance Florence.
 When the tainted water crisis put the city back on the map for all of the wrong reasons in the middle of the Firebirds' first season, the chorus of negativity from the wags intensified.
 But the truth of the matter is that Flint, in spite of its perpetual economic depression, is a city with a fierce sense of pride and a long history of supporting their local hockey teams.
 With the moves over the past few years to fill vacant markets in the Niagara region, Hamilton and North Bay, Flint was always the best remaining bet for another OHL franchise.
-The players all live and attend school in the safe, boring suburbs, the Firebirds had a built-in rival in Saginaw dating back decades, and the city has taken to supporting the local team well.
+The players all live and attend school in the safe, boring suburbs, Flint had a built-in rivalry with Saginaw dating back decades, and the city has taken to supporting the local team well.

 The former IMA Sports Arena was built in the 1960's and is located just on the Flint side of the boundary separating city from suburbs.
 It's easily visible from the interstate; a modernist gleaming white pile that has the unceremonious profile of a functional mid-century arena, surrounded by parking lots.
 On game nights the parking lot fills slowly and expensively, and a number of people appeared to be parking on city streets in the neighbourhood immediately to the south.

 Mrs OHLAG and I stopped into the arena in 2009 en route to Saginaw just to have a look at the place, and what we found then was a dark, decrepit arena that was functionally unchanged from the 1960's.
-We're pleased to report now that the upgrades done over the summer of 2015 in anticipation of the Firebirds' arrival have done good work.
+We're pleased to report now that the upgrades done over the summer of 2015 in anticipation of the Firebirds' arrival (which have continued in the years since) have done good work.
 The mid-century modern lobby, a wonderful place to congregate or meet friends before going into the game, now has a small team store in an alcove that's open on non-gamedays, and the old seats (at least in the upper level) have been replaced with new ones.
 To our great surprise, the lower bowl seats are all interlocking folding chairs!
 Otherwise, the place has been given a coat of paint to erase all traces of the Generals' navy and gold, a new video board has been installed, and the lighting has been upgraded.

 The arena otherwise is unremarkable.
 The late 1960's design ethos of function over form lives in Flint, with one functional (if narrow) concourse around the top of the seating bowl, a few food stands and beer vendors, tiny bathrooms, and otherwise very little.
 The seats are very comfortable and have good views.
 In fact, "intimate" would be a good word to describe the building; the ceiling is low and reflects noise well, and the ceiling above the concourse is so low (and the views at the top of each section so narrow) that it's almost claustrophobic.

 As far as game presentation goes, the video board's graphical presentation is solidly unremarkable, neither innovative and exciting nor stale and boring.
 The sound system is too loud for such a small arena, and the announcer's clear need to be the center of attention at all times would grate on me if I had season tickets.
-I'd also like to see a little bit more of Flint's hockey history on display - there are acres of bare white walls throughout the arena that could be used for photographs, loads of ceiling space for banners from the Generals and Tropics, etc. Even a few gallons of blue and orange paint would go a long way, and wouldn't at all be out of place in an older arena that dripped navy and gold when I visited in 2009.
+I'd also like to see a little bit more of Flint's hockey history on display - there are acres of bare white walls throughout the arena that could be used for photographs, loads of ceiling space for banners from the Generals and Tropics, etc. Even a few gallons of blue and orange paint would go a long way, and wouldn't at all be out of place in an older arena that dripped the navy and gold of the old Flint Generals when I visited in 2009.

 Few cities have had a rougher go of it over the past thirty or so years than Flint.
 A one industry town that lost its one industry isn't that remarkable, particularly in a place like Michigan, but whether it be because of poor publicity, Roger & Me, gross municipal mismanagement, or the fact that it's an independent city rather than a suburb like Newark or Trenton, Flint has become the American poster child for post-industrial malaise and decline.
 And that's unfair.
 No, Flint isn't paradise.
 But it remains what it always has been on so many levels - a blue-collar town that loves its hockey, and that outside of the core is not much different from any other mid-sized American city.